PrithivirajDamodaran/Gramformer/README.md

 ## Note on commercial uses
 - The pre-release package (and the model) is **NOT** intended for any commercial usage.
-- The stable release of the package (and the models) are intended for commercial usage - Current stable release is v1.1
+- The stable release of the packages (and the models) are intended for commercial usage - Stable releases are v1.1 onwards

 ## Benchmark
 TBD (I will benchmark grammformer models against the following publicy available models: [salesken/grammar_correction](https://huggingface.co/salesken/grammar_correction), [Grammarly GECTOR](https://github.com/grammarly/gector) and [flexudy/t5-small-wav2vec2-grammar-fixer](flexudy/t5-small-wav2vec2-grammar-fixer) shortly.